 Diluted earnings/loss per share is calculated by adjusting the weighted average number of ordinary shares outstanding to assume conversion of all dilutive potential ordinary shares.
 For the Company's share options and performance awards on issue, a calculation is performed to determine the number of shares that could have been acquired at fair value (determined at the average market share price of the Company's shares) based on the monetary value of the subscription rights attached to outstanding share options and performance awards.
 The number of shares calculated as below is compared with the number of shares that would have been issued assuming the exercise of the share options and performance awards.
-For six months ended 30 June 2024, the dilutive factor of the Rights Issue is considered given the rights were effective on 11 June 2024.
+For six months ended 30 June 2024, the dilutive factor of the Rights Issue (Note 24) is considered given the rights were effective on 11 June 2024.
 No conversion of dilutive potential ordinary shares was assumed as it would result in a decrease in the loss per share for the period ended 30 June 2023.

-SIX MONTHS ENDED 30 JUNE 2024 (UNAUDITED) US\$ MILLION 2023 (UNAUDITED AND RESTATED) US\$ MILLION Profit/(loss) attributable to equity holders of the Company in the calculation of basic and diluted earnings/(loss) per share 21.1 (58.8)

-NUMBER OF SHARES '000 NUMBER OF SHARES '000 (restated) Weighted average number of ordinary shares used in the calculation of the basic earnings/(loss) per share 9,198,779 9,183,612 Shares deemed to be issued in respect of long-term incentive equity plans 28,841 - Dilution for Rights Issue 51,530 - Weighted average number of ordinary shares used in the calculation of the diluted earnings/(loss) per share 9,279,150 9,183,612 Paris a surious (flat a November 1 110.0.00 110 (0.04) Basic earnings/(loss) per share Diluted earnings/(loss) per share US 0.23 cents US 0.23 cents US (0.64) cents US (0.64) cents
+Six months e nded 30 June 2024 (Unaudited) US\$ million 2023 (Unaudited and restated) US\$ million Profit/(loss) attributable to equity holders of the Company in the calculation of basic and diluted earnings/(loss) per share 21.1 (58.8) Number of shares '000 Number of shares '000 (restated) Weighted average number of ordinary shares used in the calculation of the basic earnings/(loss) per share 9,198,779 9,183,612 Shares deemed to be issued in respect of long-term incentive equity plans 28,841 - Dilution for Rights Issue 51,530 - Weighted average number of ordinary shares used in the calculation of the diluted earnings/(loss) per share 9,279,150 9,183,612 Basic earnings/(loss) per share 1 US 0.23 cents US (0.64) cents Diluted earnings/(loss) per share US 0.23 cents US (0.64) cents

-The weighted average number of ordinary shares used in the calculation of the basic earnings/(loss) per share was adjusted/restated for six months ended 30 June 2024 and 2023, reflecting the effect of bonus element of Rights Issue impact on issued shares.
+^{1.} The weighted average number of ordinary shares used in the calculation of the basic earnings/(loss) per share was adjusted/restated for six months ended 30 June 2024 and 2023, reflecting the effect of bonus element of Rights Issue impact on issued shares (Note 24).

-8. DIVIDENDS
+8. Dividends